zotoio/github-task-manager/README.md

 - run: `npm run sls-logs-hook` or `npm run sls-logs-results` to tail the logs
 - create a pull request and confirm the hook is being hit

+## Plugins
+Task executors for Jenkins, Teamcity and Travis are in progress.
+Custom task executors can be added by.. **todo**

+Executors contain the logic to run tasks against a given system type, and format the results.

 ## Contributing

 Fork this repository and work on your enhancements, then send a pull request.